floragunncom/search-guard-docs/_content/_resources/search_guard_presentations.md

 			</a>
 		</div>
 		<div class="col-md-6">
-			<p class="book-description">How to use the Demo Installer to quickly set up a Search Guard PoC for Elasticsearch and Kibana.
-Use the Kibana config GUI to add users, roles and permissions. </p>
+			<p class="book-description">How to use the Demo Installer to quickly set up a Search Guard PoC for OpenSearch/Elasticsearch and Dashboards/Kibana.
+Use the Search Guard config GUI to add users, roles and permissions. </p>
 			<ul class="book-download-list">
 				<li class="book-download-item">
 					<a href="/resources/presentations/01_SG_Documents_installation.pdf" target="_blank">